The importance of User Experience design

 Letting real users test prototypes is a way to check if the software is intuitive enough and how easy and convenient the interface is to use.
 Also, this sort of audit allows seeing if the app is usable and technically feasible to develop.
 Moreover, it’s a method of verification of the design and a way to avoid increased costs related to implementing changes later on.

-The benefits of including UX/UI designers in software development
+The benefits of including UX/UI services in software development

 A good UX/UI design supports businesses in staying on top of development risks and control